Dry Season Resources Podcast

 7 May 202523:23

 In this episode, we’re joined by Renae Piggott, Consultant with AgAsset, and Krista Lancaster from Ninghan Spraying and Ag Services and Project Officer at the Merredin & Districts Farm Improvement Group (MADFIG).
-Together, they explore the importance of planning ahead – rather than making decisions under pressure – and discuss key takeaways from finance workshops, including how understanding financial ratios can support better decision-making.
+Together, they explore the importance of planning ahead – rather than making decisions under pressure – and discuss key takeaways from "Cultivating Profit" workshops, including how understanding financial ratios can support better decision-making.

 23 April 202538:52